 Try to build the Lavochkin La-7 released from ACADEMY.
 The kit I purchased quite before, the condition of the decal looks good.

 I tried playing Pokemon Go around 5 days.
-I played carefully not to looking at my smart phone while walking.
+I played carefully not to look at my smartphone while walking.
 When I sat down at a bank and a ward office waiting for my turn, I did not notice to be called and warned I was absorbed in a game.
 I think that I get tired soon because it is a simple capture game, it is still interesting now.

 The aces of the Soviet Air Force, we can choose Capt.
 Ivan N. Kozhedub and Lt.
 Col. Sergei F. Dolgushin.